 The worst thing to do is to thrash around in the sand and move your arms and legs through the mixture.
 You'll only succeed in forcing yourself further down into the liquid sandpit.
 The best thing to do if you fall into deep quicksand is to make slow movements and bring yourself to the surface, then just lie back.
 You'll float to a safe level.
 This approach works best in quicksand that's fairly well saturated.

 The sand-to-water ratio of quicksand can vary, causing some quicksand to be less able to support weight.
 So, if you find yourself in sand that's less saturated (think of concrete), there's a better method to try.

 One of the most common reactions once a person finds his or her foot stuck is to shift weight to the other foot.
 At this point, a sort of seesaw motion happens -- with the person alternating their weight back and forth, trying to get a foot out of the quicksand.
 This movement actually worsens the predicament.
 What you should do instead is fall forward and try to spread the weight of your body over a large area of ground.
 Continue to work at freeing your foot, using slow motions so that you don't work your foot in deeper.
 Once you've pulled your foot out, roll away from the area, jump up very quickly and sprint to solid ground.

 There have been many cases where people have gotten their legs trapped in quicksand and haven't been able to escape on their own.
 The sand has to be at just the right moisture for this to happen and the person has to be at least thigh-deep with both legs.
 Extricating a person from this takes at least two passersby, if not a full-fledged rescue team.

-For more information on quicksand, other natural disasters and related topics, check out the links on the next page.
+For more information on quicksand, other natural disasters and related topics, check out the links below.